mfbx9da4/mfbx9da4.github.io/_posts/2015-04-18-nginx-proxy-pass.md

 ---
 layout: post
-title:  "Nginx proxy pass"
+title:  "Redirecting resources of remote host"
 date:   2015-04-18 19:30:27
 categories: nginx proxy
 permalink: /nginx-proxy-pass
 ---

-A common problem when debugging a client site is being able to load a specific javascript file locally and leave other scripts from that remote host to be loaded from the remote address.
+A common problem I have when debugging a client site is being able to load a specific javascript file locally and leave other scripts from that remote host to be loaded from the remote address.

 For example: